 Vulcan County covers an approximate area of 545,000 hectares and encompasses the Town of Vulcan, the Villages of Carmangay, Champion, Lomond, Milo and Arrowwood, and the Hamlets of Brant, Ensign, Herronton, Kirkcaldy, Mossleigh, Queenstown, Shouldice, and Travers.
 The population of the County (including the town and villages) is approximately 6,900 people.

 The largest industry in Vulcan County is agriculture, encompassing approximately 444,000 hectares of land.
 The County is a member of the Foothills Little Bow Association , and is part of the Bow River Irrigation District.
 More information is available through the Vulcan Business Development Society.

-There are 3 operational grain elevators in Vulcan County; 2 just south of the town of Vulcan, and 1 in the town of Vulcan.
+There are three operational grain elevators in Vulcan County; two just south of the Town of Vulcan, and one in the Town of Vulcan.

 Geophysical drilling and pipeline activity have become increasingly important, with many oil and gas deposits put into production.
-In addition, the County has a rapidly growing tourism, and quickly expanding residential and resort development due to the availability of the high quality of life and low cost of living.
+In addition, the County has a rapidly growing tourism industry, and quickly expanding residential and resort development due to the availability of the high quality of life and low cost of living.